Kyza/maccha/README.md

 # Maccha

+I hate coffee.

 Maccha is an extremely extensible and themable power menu for Windows, macOS, and Linux.

 ## Plugins

 Plugins are written in Rust (other languages may work but are untested) and TypeScript/JavaScript.
 They're compiled to dynamic libraries (`.dll` and `.so` depending on the system) for distribution.

 The JS side of plugins is used for creating the UI.
-They can call native (Rust) functions they provide, or any Tauri API to do perform native or heavy operations.
+They can call native (Rust) functions they provide, or any Tauri API to perform native or heavy operations.

 ### UI